Skip to Content

 • GYLA-Entrepreneurship: Teams of students develop a business plan, and learn about marketing, accounting, management, and finance.
 There are also weekend field trips to local startups, business conversations with faculty, a session on college admissions, etc.

 • GYLA-Finance: Students will explore finance and investment.
-Teaching points are on things like time value of money, corporate finance, ethics, and decisions around investments.
-Teams of students deliver a team-based investment project at the end, and make use of Wharton’s Online Trading & Investment Simulator.
+Teaching points are on things like the time value of money, corporate finance, ethics, and decisions around investments.
+Teams of students deliver a team-based investment project at the end and make use of Wharton’s Online Trading & Investment Simulator.

 Ages: Highschoolers